hobovirtual/tmc-sm-quickstart-guide/README.md

 https://tmc.{{mydomain.com}}

 ## Complete the Registration of a Supervisor Cluster in vSphere with Tanzu
-To ensure new Tanzu Kubernetes Grid clusters can be managed by Tanzu Mission Control, you will need to add an agentconfig as describe [here](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/1.1/tanzumc-using/GUID-CC6E721E-43BF-4066-AA0A-F744280D6A03.html#GUID-CC6E721E-43BF-4066-AA0A-F744280D6A03).
+To ensure new Tanzu Kubernetes Grid clusters can be managed by Tanzu Mission Control, you will need to add an AgentConfig as describe [here](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/1.1/tanzumc-using/GUID-CC6E721E-43BF-4066-AA0A-F744280D6A03.html#GUID-CC6E721E-43BF-4066-AA0A-F744280D6A03).

 Retrieve the tmc namespace for your supervisor installation